Ensono/amido.github.io/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 Once reviewed, commit the resources and push the branch to the remote project repository.

-## Deploy new workload in non-prod environment
+## Deploy new workload in non-production environment

 The generated workload will contain a YAML file containing a template Azure DevOps CI/CD pipeline for the workload, named `de-ingest-ado-pipeline.yaml`.
 This can be added as the definition for a new pipeline in Azure DevOps.